insuricaine/misc/README.md

 ## Assumptions for the project

-Hurricane either hits or misses their home/
+Hurricane either hits or misses their home.

 ## Description of Mockup